terrancemacgregor/wtmd-playlist-tracker/README.md

 ## Development Notes

-- The scraper fetches data from WTMD's playlist page
-- DJ assignments are estimated based on typical show schedules
+- **Data Availability**: WTMD does not currently provide a public API or accessible playlist data
+- The application infrastructure is fully built and ready to track playlists when data becomes available
 - Database uses SQLite for simplicity and portability
-- All times are stored in UTC and converted for display
+- All times are stored in UTC and displayed in Eastern Time
-- Sample data includes 30+ classic rock and alternative songs
 - The application auto-refreshes data every minute in the browser
+- DJ assignments would be based on show schedules when real data is available

 ## Troubleshooting